(KEYWORDS: what are phytosterols, cholesterol lowering plant phytosterols, beta sitosterol, functional foods )

 The Journal of Agricultural and Food Chemistry reports the amounts of phytosterols present in nuts and seeds.

 The main problem with sesame seeds is that you have to "fletcherise" to get the get the nutritional value from them.
 Chew each mouthful 32 times!
-The best alternative is to dehull them making them into Tahini, a sort of sesame "peanut butter", only nicer, less spoiled with the addition of sugar and hydrogenated oils.
+The best alternative is to grind them in a cheap coffee grinder and make them into Tahini, a sort of sesame "peanut butter", only nicer, and less spoiled with the addition of sugar and hydrogenated oils.

-Tahini is widely used in the Middle East in various foods such as Hummus.
+Tahini is widely used in the Middle East in various foods such as hummus.
+Rich in phytosterols.

 What is SESAME TAHINI ...?